A Minimal Network of Brain Dynamics: Hierarchy of Approximations to Quasi-critical Neural Network Dynamics: Abstract

 \section{Abstract}

-We present an interacting branching model of neural network dynamics, incorporating key biological features such as inhibition with several types of inhibitory interactions.
-We establish a hierarchy of analytical mean-field approximations to the model, which characterizes nonequilibrium phase transitions between disorder and ordered phases, and perform a stability analysis.
-Generically, inhibitory neurons increase the stability of the model dynamics.
-The model is consistent with the quasi-criticality hypothesis in that it displays regions of maximal dynamical susceptibility and maximal mutual information predicated on the strength of the external stimuli.
-Directed percolation emerges as the universality class of the critical transition of the model, consistent with some previous experimental data and models.
-In the unstable phase, chaotic dynamics emerge, which may be linked to the occurrence of epileptic seizures.
+We present an interacting model of neural network dynamics that incorporates key biological features, including multiple forms of inhibitory interactions.
+We develop a hierarchy of analytical mean-field approximations to characterize nonequilibrium phase transitions between ordered, disordered, and chaotic regimes, complemented by a detailed stability analysis.
+We show that inhibition generically enhances the stability of network dynamics.
+The model is consistent with the quasi-criticality hypothesis, exhibiting regions of maximal dynamical susceptibility and mutual information, modulated by the strength of external stimuli.
+We further demonstrate that, at the mean-field level, the critical transition belongs to the mean-field directed percolation universality class, in agreement with prior experimental and theoretical studies.
+More broadly, our framework may offer insights into neurological disorders, with the unstable regime exhibiting chaotic dynamics that may be associated with epileptic seizures.